-Machteld Smith, Aviation Technical Writer, writes and develops content for the Air Safety Institute’s safety education programs, including online courses, newsletters, and publications.
+Machteld Smith, Senior Editor, writes and develops content for the Air Safety Institute’s safety education programs, including online courses, newsletters, and publications.
 Before joining ASI, she was a Senior Editor for AOPA Pilot and managing AOPA’s Airport Directory.

 Born in Wellington, New Zealand, and of Dutch nationality before coming to the U.S, she studied journalism and traveled the world as a KLM (Royal Dutch Airlines) stewardess on DC-8s and -9s.
 Among the first 100 recreational pilots in early 1991, Machteld currently holds a commercial certificate, with single- and multiengine instrument and single-engine seaplane ratings.

 Flights trumping her airline career: piloting a C172 in to and out of Leadville, Colorado; flying a Piper Tripacer on floats around Alaska’s Mount McKinley and Denali’s glaciers; and earning her tailwheel signoff in a Citabria.

-Tyler Pangborn, Videographer, joined the Air Safety Institute team in August 2015.
+Tyler Pangborn, Video Producer II, joined the Air Safety Institute team in August 2015.
 He is responsible for the creation of ASI’s safety videos.

 Prior to joining ASI, Tyler worked as an aerial photographer / remote sensor operator for an aerial survey company at the Frederick airport, and before that, as an assistant video producer with a marketing firm in Hagerstown, MD.

 Tyler earned his private pilot certificate in 2017.
 He is a graduate of the University of Maryland, Baltimore County, with a bachelor’s degree in Visual Arts.
 He currently resides in Hagerstown, MD with his wife and two daughters.

-Claire Urban, e-Learning Designer, joined the Air Safety Institute team in January 2016.
+Claire Urban, Senior Design Architect, joined the Air Safety Institute team in January 2016.
 She is responsible for creating and updating many of ASI’s online courses including the online flight instructor refresher course.

 Prior to joining ASI, Claire worked as a contractor developing many of ASI’ current interactive online courses.
 It was a natural progression to bring her e-learning development and web design skills in-house.
 As a lifelong resident of Frederick, Claire has worked as a Senior Designer for many years in a local online marketing agency, and as a freelance designer.